 You will be asked about specific past experiences related to teaching.
-Instead of delivering a roster of every tutoring or field experience you’ve had, appraise your experiences beforehand and the presumed expectations and requirements of the position.
+Instead of delivering a roster of every tutoring or field experience you’ve had, appraise your experiences and the presumed expectations and requirements of the position.
 Identify applicable experiences and specific examples of your work.

 Example of PAR: The interviewer asks about the challenges of managing a classroom.
-Briefly describe an issue that you encountered and how you and your cooperating teacher introduced a new routine that solved the problem (no long, drawn-out stories):
+Briefly describe an issue and how you and your cooperating teacher introduced a new routine that solved the problem (no long, drawn-out stories).

 Use the terminology you have learned in your education courses!
 Read the 10 InTASC Model Core Teaching Standards and use them as the basis of your discussion.

 Have people help you practice by asking you interview questions.
 Ask your cooperating teacher or supervising teacher to do a mock interview with you.
-Ask other teachers in the building, to do mock interviews with you.
+Ask other teachers in the building to do mock interviews with you.
 If you’re home over the weekend, get each of your parents and anyone else you can find about their age (or a past principal or teacher) to “interview” you.
 The more practice you have, the easier it will be.
 As you become more comfortable, your passion and creativity will begin to shine!

 When you feel ready, ask the principal where you are student teaching if he or she will interview you.
 This may be a mock interview or a real interview, so treat it like it’s the real thing!

 If you can get someone to video you during an interview, do it!
 Then watch the video (cell phone video works fine).
-Do you say “um” and “uh” too much, or do you have a distracting habit such as tapping your fingers or twirling your hair?
-Get rid of those mannerisms.
+Do you have a lot of “uhm” and “uh” or do you have a habit that is distracting like tapping your fingers or twirling your hair?
+Get rid of those things.
 Study your body language.
-Is it open, or are your arms folded rigidly across your chest?
+Is it open or are your arms folded rigidly across your chest?
 Did you set a big purse and notebook on the table and block the interviewer’s view of you?
 Do you act like a confident teacher?
 Do you project passion and excitement as you interact?

 A business suit is the most appropriate apparel for an interview.
 On both men and women, suits look professional and make a great impression.
 When you wear professional attire, you are telling an interviewer that you are serious about fitting into the school community.
 You want interviewers to notice you, not your clothing.

-A woman’s suit should be conservative in color and style, with the skirt knee-length or longer.
-Slacks are acceptable if they are tailored and match the suit jacket; classic pumps look best with either choice.
-A conservative style extends to accessories, also.
+Women: You can’t go wrong with a suit with either skirt or slacks and classic pumps of 1-2 inches.
 Jewelry should be understated.
 For example, a small necklace and basic post earrings are preferable to multiple bracelets and large hoop earrings.
-You can carry a purse along with your portfolio; however, the less you must carry, the easier it is to manage your load and shake hands with your interviewers, and make notes while standing.
+You can carry a purse along with your portfolio; however, the less you must carry, the easier it is to manage your load, shake hands with your interviewers, and make notes while standing.

-A dark suit with a white shirt and a conservative tie keeps the focus on you as a professional.
+Men: A dark suit with a white shirt and a tasteful tie keeps the focus on you as a professional.
 Save those wacky ties for your students to enjoy once you’ve been hired.
-Avoid the blazer-and-khakis look; it’s fine for faculty meetings but is not considered appropriate for interviewing.
-And, of course, carry your portfolio and working pen (test it) to the interview.
+Avoid the blazer and khakis look—and, of course, carry your portfolio to the interview.